qatrackplus/qatrackplus/docs/install/linux.rst

 This guide is going to walk you through installing everything required to run QATrack+ on an Ubuntu 20.04 LTS (Focal Fossa) server with Python 3.8, Apache 2.4 as the web server and PostgreSQL 12 (MySQL 8.0) as the database.
-Installation instructions should be similar on other Ubuntu systems.
+The instructions have also been tested on Ubuntu 18.04 and installation instructions should be similar on other Ubuntu systems.
 Similar steps will also likely work on other Linux distributions but those distributions are not officially supported or tested.

 If you are upgrading an existing QATrack+ installation, please see one of the following pages: